opticdev/optic/website/blog/documenting-an-express-api-with-optic.md

 Optic throws a proxy in between your traffic and the actual API process.
 This will help Optic monitor your API and keep track of changes.

 The next step is to exercise your API.
 You can do this by simply performing GET, POST, PUT, DELETE, and similar requests on your endpoint.
 This way, Optic can detect your API endpoints.
-To register all detected routes and review API diffs, proceed to the link for reviewing API diff shown to you when you run API status on your terminal.
+To register all detected routes and review API diffs, proceed to the link for reviewing API diff shown to you when you run `api status` on your terminal.

 ```sh title='output of api start'
 $ api start